 - Papaya – have it neat, or try mixing a few tablespoons or quarter of a cup with kefir and ice in a smoothie.

 - Pineapple – you must eat it raw (not tinned or cooked) and you could have it in a salad or in a smoothie as above.

 - Avocado – eat as is or in every salad, smoothie or shake you have.

 - Extra virgin olive oil and coconut oil – use this in all of your cooking and/ or dressings.

 - Raw meat and fish – make sure your source is hygienic, then enjoy sashimi, carpaccio and steak tartare.

 If you haven’t already, download the Banting Food Lists to find out what you should be eating to benefit like the hundreds of thousands of Real Meal Revolution customers who have changed their lives already.

 If you want the benefits of the Banting diet for yourself, you’ve come to the right place.
-Real Meal Revolution is a healthy eating company that uses award-winning low carb recipes, deliciously practical Banting meal plans, mind-blowing lectures, entertaining cooking lessons, state-of-the-art tools, a bustling community and professional high-touch support to deliver a four phased diet program.
-The most delicious way to reach your awesome weight and stay there forever.
+Real Meal Revolution is a healthy eating company that uses award-winning low carb recipes, deliciously practical Banting meal plans, mind-blowing lectures, entertaining cooking lessons, state-of-the-art tools, a bustling community and professional high-touch support you should join our online course.

 If you want some of these benefits for yourself or a loved one, there is no need to wait.
-You can join immediately and change your life today.
+Click on this link and join to change your life today.